mike-li8/Power-BI-Business-Insights-360/README.md

-### Measures to filter scatter plot in Bookmark S3
+### Measure to filter scatter plot in Bookmark S3
-The following measures were added to *Filters on this visual* for the scatter plot in bookmark S3.
+The following measures was added to *Filters on this visual* for the scatter plot in bookmark S3.
 ```
 SalesViewScatterChart_Bookmark_S3_Filter =